gnishihara/gnnlab/README.md

 Check the locale of the system (the server runs on Debian).
-If the locale is in `en_US` and the data files are in ja_JP.UTF-8, then there will be errors in the date stame when reading the file!
+If the locale is in `en_US` and the data files are in ja_JP.UTF-8, then there will be errors in the date stamp when reading the file!

 ``` r
 if(grepl("en_US", Sys.getlocale("LC_TIME"))) {